Paul Robinson (Neighbours): Reception

 Dennis has earned various award nominations for his role as Paul.
 At the 2007 Inside Soap Awards, Dennis was nominated for Best Actor and Best Bad Boy.
 The following year, Dennis was again nominated for Best Actor and Best Bad Boy.
 At the first Digital Spy Soap Awards ceremony in 2008, Dennis was nominated for Villain of the Year.
 2009 saw Dennis nominated for Best Actor and Best Bad Boy at the Inside Soap Awards once again.
 In 2010, Dennis was nominated for the very first Best Daytime Star award.
 He received a nomination in the same category in 2015 and 2017.
 He progressed to the viewer-voted shortlist in 2017, but lost out to Lorna Laidlaw, who portrays Mrs Tembe on Doctors.
 Dennis was nominated for Best Soap Actor (Male) at the 2018 Digital Spy Reader Awards; he came in joint ninth place with 3.9% of the total votes.
 In 2020 and 2022, Dennis won Best Daytime Star at the Inside Soap Awards.
 He won the award for the final time in 2025.
+That year, Dennis also received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.